Russell Wilson throws for 2 TDs, runs for another TD in Pittsburgh debut as Steelers rout Jets 37-15

 Injuries

 Jets: G Xavier Newman was carted off with a neck injury after getting blocked on Bishop’s interception return early in the second half.
-He was taken to the hospital for observation, but had movement in his extremities. ...
+He was taken to the hospital for observation.
+X-rays were negative and Newman was able to fly how with the team. ...
 G Alijah Vera-Tucker injured an ankle in the second quarter and did not return. ...
 S Tony Adams left with a hamstring injury. ...
 S Ashtyn Davis was evaluated for a concussion.

 Steelers: DT Montravius Adams exited in the first half with a knee injury. ...
 CB Donte Jackson left in the first half with a shoulder injury.